-The Texas Education Agency (TEA) is accessing an 'Accountability System for Educator Preparation Program Technology Fee' for each candidate admitted after March 15, 2017.
-TAC Rule 229.9.
-The assessed fee will be \$55 per candidate for the remainder of the 2016-2017 academic year and the 2017-2018 academic year.
+The Texas Education Agency (TEA) is accessing an 'Accountability System for Educator Preparation Program Technology Fee' for each candidate admitted.
+The assessed fee will be \$35 per candidate.
 This fee will be added to the candidate's account at Tarleton once the offer of admission into the program has been accepted.
 Failure to pay this fee may result in a hold being placed on the candidate's Tarleton account.